anuneet1610/Business_Intelligence_Bot/README.md

 ### Fetch Stock Agent

 This agent fetches data from Google Sheet, and returns the stock quantity of the requested product.
-The agent h
+The agent calls the following tool:
+1. get_sheets_data: This tool can access the Google Sheet containing the stock data, and read data from it

+### Quotation Agent

+This agent can generate quotations for multiple services (like flooring, paint etc).
+The user can provide the dimensoins of the area in either the text itself, or an image of a technical drawing.
+The agent returns the HTML code for generating the quotation.
+The agent has access to the following tools:
+1. get_price_data: This tool can access the Google Sheet containing the per sq meter